NowickiLab/NowickiLab.github.io/database/publications/2022/PyC2/Pcalleryana02.md

 We were fortunate [to publish this exciting story](https://www.frontiersin.org/articles/10.3389/fgene.2022.861398/full) in Front Genet Research Topic [Genomic basis of adaptations to new environments in expansive and invasive species](https://www.frontiersin.org/research-topics/22532/genomic-basis-of-adaptations-to-new-environments-in-expansive-and-invasive-species#articles) - a great fit!

-Using the [previously developed markers], we assessed the diversity and evolutionary history of balanced sampling on both sides of the Appalachian Mountains.
+Using the [previously developed markers](/publications/pyc/), we assessed the diversity and evolutionary history of balanced sampling on both sides of the Appalachian Mountains.
 Lo and behold, _P. calleryana_ shows the **model** features of invasive species.
 High number of alleles (=diversity), high migration rates (=effective spread), and **very** high mutation rates (=adaptation) were all detected.

 Further, we found that the spread to the North of Appalachia was secondary, as the initial invasion happened on the Eastern (=Southern; Atlantic) side of the mountains.